yuex/cjk-auto-spacing/README.md

 # Why

-For Chinese readers, If Chinese characters and English words are put together without a single tiny space, they are reading for torture rather than pleasure.
+For Chinese readers, it's reading for torture rather than pleasure if Chinese characters and English words are put together without spaces.
+(See [Effects](#effects), there's a comparison)

-Moreover, research shows those who like putting Chinese characters and English words together without space between them have more troubles in love ([why not space?]in Chinese).
-Up to 70% get married with ones they don't love at 34 years old.
-And the remaining 30%, even worse, they have no one to inherent their legacies except their cats.
+Moreover, research shows that those who love putting Chinese characters and English words together without space have more troubles in love (see [why space?][] in Chinese).
+Up to 70% marry one they don't love at 34 years old.
+And the other 30%, even worse, have nobody to inherit their legacies except cats.

-Therefore, it's not hard to conclude that there must be space for pelican users who write in Chinese.
+So I think it's not very hard to conclude the necessarity of space for Chinese users of pelican.

-**Note:** I'm not a Japanese or Korean speaker, but the same thing can be concluded.
-After all, they have lots in common with Chinese.
-And that's exactly why they, together as a whole, are called CJK Unified Ideographs in unicode standards
+**Note:** I don't speak or write Japanese or Korean, but I feel we can get the same conclusion.
+They have lots in common.
+And perhaps that's why they are called CJK Unified Ideographs, together as a whole, in the unicode standards.

 # Effects